Dear Sussex Student:

 Should you be eligible for a refund, receive it quicker in a secure and safe manner by signing up for E-Refund.
 Your refund will be processed directly to your designated bank account.
 Sussex urges you to sign-up for these time-saving, secure financial tools.

-If you having difficulty logging in to any of our online resources, please contact the IT Help Desk.
+If you are having difficulty logging in to any of our online resources, please get in touch with the IT Help Desk.

 Email: itservice@sussex.edu